FireflyMigration/firefly-doc/50-Technologies/40-SOAPUI/Index.md

+﻿keywords: soap, soapui,webservice, web service
-﻿This article describes how to test a series of Web Services with data that is transferred between them.
+This article describes how to test a series of Web Services with data that is transferred between them.

 For example – we have a service that we want to call - but before it, we need to call another service to login and receive a session ID.
 We need to define: